farzana-alamgir/farzana-alamgir.github.io/_pages/about.md

 ---

-I am a PhD candidate at McMaster University, Department of Economics.
+I am an Assistant Professor of Economics at Algoma University, Department of Economics (Brampton).
 My primary research interest is in the areas of Macroeconomics, with a focus on sovereign default models.

-I will join Bryant University as a Lecturer of Economics in August 2024.

 Contact: alamgirf@mcmaster.ca